mike-douglas/tsm-editor/ABOUT.md

 ## Contributing

 This application is open source software, so anyone can contribute to it!

-If you are a software engineer who is interested in adding a feature or making this tool better for the goblin community, please head to the [GitHub page for this project][github].
+If you are interested in adding a feature or making this tool better for the goblin community, please head to the [GitHub page for this project][github].
 I'd be totally psyched to work on this with some more people!

-If you're not a software engineer or just have some ideas on how to improve the tool, I'd love to hear from you too!
-Bugs and feature requests can be created by going to the [GitHub Issues][issue] part of the project here.
+Bug reports and feature requests can be created by going to the [GitHub Issues][issue] part of the project here.

 [tsm]: https://tradeskillmaster.com
 [wow]: https://worldofwarcraft.com